Guests near Five Forks, SC discover the reasons for safe amalgam filling removal

 - A rinse to help with binding up any particles of Mercury is used after the removal.

-- The patient wears a dental dam and an oxygen mask to avoid ingesting or inhaling any vapors.
+- The guest wears a dental dam and an oxygen mask to avoid ingesting or inhaling any vapors.